 Activities on Campus

 Yom Kippur is a great time to help others and help them get involved in Yom Kippur and feel a part of the community.
 Volunteering is a great way to ask for a better year and improve.
 There are many ways that this can be done throughout the year.
-One way could be giving gifts to a local community or visiting a local retirement home.
-This is a way of helping the community and perhaps learning something new for the year ahead.
-For those that have access to A Jewish community, this is a great way to help those may not be able to access a service and get them involved with the community.
-Volunteering is a great activity for Yom Kippur
+Think creatively about how you can be supportive to those around you and how you can help the wider community.
+Especially during these times volunteering is a great activity for Yom Kippur.

 Breaking the Fast